NeoDyln/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 ### 11: 11-binary_to_decimal ###
 - Here I used the binary to decimal convertor in linux as below
 - Syntax: echo $((2#binary_value))

+### 12: 12-expansions ###
+- Here I used the brace expansion such that I was able to recursively output 2 random alpha lowecase characters.
+I excluded oo by using the tr delete function
+- Syntax : echo {a..z}{a..z} | tr -d 'oo'